 The genetic diversity of Latin American individuals often results from the process of admixture, which is the exchange of genes between populations that had been previously isolated.
-The makeup of today's populations, particularly in the Americas, represents admixed individuals of European, African, Amerindian, and Asian ancestry among others.
+The makeup of today's populations, particularly in the Americas, represents admixed individuals of European, African, Amerindian, and Asian ancestry, among others.
 In countries like Colombia, the demographic history of admixture, followed by bottlenecks and founder effects played a significant role in the genetic risk of ADRD.
-Analyses of genomes from a large sample of Colombian individuals from "The Admixture and Neurodegeneration Genomic Landscape" (TANGL) study revealed several rare variants associated with ADRD that resulted from founder effects [41].
-These founder effects were present not only for the PSEN1 variants, but also in other genes, such as microtubule associated protein tau (MAPT).
-Despite the genetic and environmental similarity among members of families that carry a specific variant, the phenotypic variability in the disease presentation is significant, generating opportunities to better understand risk and resilience factors.
-For example, the researchers reported how genes traditionally associated with specific phenotypes (e.g. SOD1 and amyotrophic lateral sclerosis) were presenting differently when the variant occurred in other ancestral haplotypes (SOD1 variant manifesting as frontotemporal dementia when present in Amerindian haplotypes).
-Therefore, ancestry may significantly impact ADRD phenotypic expression, reinforcing the importance of inclusiveness in genetic studies [41].
+Analyses of genomes from a large sample of Colombian individuals from The Admixture and Neurodegeneration Genomic Landscape (TANGL) study revealed several rare variants associated with ADRD that resulted from founder effects.41 These founder effects were present not only for the PSEN1 variants but also in other genes, such as microtubule-associated protein tau (MAPT).
+Despite the genetic and environmental similarities among members of families that carry a specific variant, the phenotypic variability in the disease presentation is significant, generating opportunities to better understand risk and resilience factors.
+For example, the researchers reported how genes traditionally associated with specific phenotypes (eg. SOD1 and amyotrophic lateral sclerosis) were presenting differently when the variant occurred in other ancestral haplotypes (SOD1 variant manifesting as FTD when present in Amerindian haplotypes).
+Therefore, ancestry may significantly impact ADRD phenotypic expression, reinforcing the importance of inclusiveness in genetic studies.41

 Global and local ancestry can also affect AD risk associated with a particular gene.
-For example, while ApoE4 has been shown to substantially increase the risk for AD in Caucasians [42], studies across populations with diverse ancestral backgrounds have shown various effect sizes [43-45].
-In 2018, Rajabli and colleagues demonstrated that the reason for this difference was due to the surrounding inherited local genomic ancestry [46].
-Specifically, it was shown that among Puerto Rican and African American individuals, only the local ancestral background of the APOE alleles influenced AD risk such that APOE ε4 allele on an African ancestral background conferred a lower risk of AD compared to those with a European ancestral background [46].
-Similarly, recent evidence suggests that the effect of APOE-e4 allele on AD is attenuated among Caribbean populations with higher African ancestry proportions [47-49].
-A recent study performed in the Peruvian population, known to concentrate up to 80% of Amerindian ancestry, suggest that the AD risk conferred by the APOE ɛ4 allele is higher than observed in non-Hispanic white populations suggesting a role of the local APOE Amerindian ancestry [50].
-A large, one of a kind, clinicopathological study with a Brazilian population, showed that people of African ancestry have a lower likelihood of accumulating amyloid plagues than Caucasians and that APOE ɛ4 allele of African origin does not add an increased risk for AD compared to APOE ε3 allele, as occurs with APOE of European origin [51].
-Attenuation of APOE4 risk in African ancestry was also demonstrated in a clinical cohort from the Caribbean [51,52].
-Postmortem analyses of the frontal cortex of AD patients also showed differences in APOE gene expression based on diverse ancestral backgrounds [53].
-Ongoing work is studying the role of ancestry on AD risk from different genes in Peru and Puerto Rico.
+For example, while APOE ε4 has been shown to substantially increase the risk for AD in Caucasians, 42 studies across populations with diverse ancestral backgrounds have shown various effect sizes.
+43-45 In 2018, Rajabli and colleagues demonstrated that the reason for this difference was due to the surrounding inherited local genomic ancestry.
+46 Specifically, it was shown that among Puerto Rican and African American individuals, only the local ancestral background of the APOE alleles influenced AD risk such that the APOE ε4 allele on an African ancestral background conferred a lower risk of AD compared to those with a European ancestral background.46 Similarly, recent evidence suggests that the effect of the APOE ε4 allele on AD is attenuated among Caribbean populations with higher African ancestry proportions.
+47-49 A recent study performed in the Peruvian population, known to have up to 80% Amerindian ancestry, suggests that the AD risk conferred by the APOE ε4 allele is higher than observed in non-Hispanic white populations, suggesting a role of the local APOE Amerindian ancestry.50 A large, one-of-a-kind, clinicopathological study with a Brazilian population showed that people of African ancestry had a lower likelihood of accumulating amyloid plaques than Caucasians and that the APOE £4 allele of African origin does not add an increased risk for AD compared to the APOE ε3 allele, as occurs with APOE of European origin.
+51 Attenuation of APOE ε 4 risk in African ancestry was also demonstrated in a clinical cohort from the Caribbean.
+Fig. 2 Post mortem analyses of the frontal cortex of AD patients also showed differences in APOE gene expression based on diverse ancestral backgrounds.
+Ongoing work involves studying the role of ancestry on AD risk from different genes in Peru and Puerto Rico.